-In order to make this camp a success, it is vital that all students realize that standards of conduct and behavior must be understood and observed.
-Proper student conduct is expected the entire time a student is in camp.
+To make this camp a success, it is vital that everyone realize that standards of conduct and behavior must be understood and observed.
+Proper conduct is expected the entire time a student is in camp.

-Students are to:
+Campers and staff are to:

-- Cooperate with all camp leaders, including dorm moms, teachers, counselors, and any other camp volunteers. - Demonstrate courtesy and respect for all staff members and campers and behave in a responsible manner.
-In the classroom setting, students may not interrupt their classmates or teacher, make fun of them or their expressed views, or disrupt the learning environment. - Listen carefully to all orientations and observe all safety rules and procedures. - Attend all scheduled events on time.
-Contribute to the camp community by sharing ideas and participating in discussions and activities. - Stay with the assigned group unless the leader gives permission to do otherwise. - For in-person camps: - Never leave the residence hall alone or without permission. - Wear a lanyard with name tag, room key, and meal ticket at all times outside of the dorm room and pay replacement fee for any lost keys and/or meal tickets. - Always lock the room when leaving. - Observe "lights out" and "courtesy noise" policies (to be explained on arrival at camp). - Be responsible for personal belongings and will not hold AAUW California Tech Trek STEM Camp for Girls responsible for any personal property that may be lost, damaged, or stolen while participating at a Tech Trek camp. - O Give permission for my belongings to be searched by event staff while I am present, when required for the health, well-being, or safety of myself or other participants. - Not possess or use tobacco, alcohol, or any illegal substance, which would be grounds for immediate removal from camp. - Not possess firearms or other weapons, which would be grounds for immediate removal from camp. - Be responsible for her own health and well-being: dressing appropriately for the weather, eating meals, drinking enough water, getting enough sleep, taking medications (if applicable), and notifying the event staff if she does not feel well or suspects a health problem. - Respect the property of others, including college property and facilities and borrowed technology.
+- Cooperate with all camp leaders, including dorm monitors, teachers, counselors, and any other camp volunteers. - Demonstrate courtesy and respect for everyone and behave in a responsible manner.
+In the classroom setting, campers and staff may not interrupt their classmates or teacher, make fun of them or their expressed views, or disrupt the learning environment. - Listen carefully to all orientations and observe all safety rules and procedures. - Attend all scheduled events on time.
+Contribute to the camp community by sharing ideas and participating in discussions and activities. - Stay with the assigned group unless the leader gives permission to do otherwise. - For in-person camps: - o Never leave the residence hall alone or without permission. - Wear a lanyard with name tag, room key, and meal ticket at all times outside of the dorm room and pay replacement fee for any lost keys and/or meal tickets. - o Always lock the room when leaving. - Observe "lights out" and "courtesy noise" policies (to be explained on arrival at camp). - Be responsible for personal belongings and not hold AAUW California Tech Trek responsible for any personal property that may be lost, damaged, or stolen while participating at a Tech Trek camp. - Give permission for belongings to be searched by event staff while present, when required for the health, well-being, or safety of self or other participants. - o Not possess or use tobacco, alcohol, or any illegal substance, which would be grounds for immediate removal from camp. - o Not possess firearms or other weapons, which would be grounds for immediate removal from camp. - Be responsible for her own health and well-being: dressing appropriately for the weather, eating meals, drinking enough water, getting enough sleep, taking medications (if applicable), and notifying the event staff if she does not feel well or suspects a health problem. - Respect the property of others, including college property and facilities and borrowed technology.
 Treat all equipment and/or supplies provided for camper use with care.
-Camper understands that she will be assessed for damages to any equipment/supplies if her use of such equipment/supplies is negligent and/or abusive. - During camp, do not download programs nor make any changes to any program or system files, other than those the teacher specifies.
+Camper understands that she will be assessed for damages to any equipment/supplies if her use of such equipment/supplies is negligent and/or abusive. - During camp, do not download programs nor make any changes to any program or system files, other than those the teacher specifies. - Observe other rules that may be announced at the time of camp.